User's Guide: HSM Gateway

 3.0 HSM Key Management Policy

-The Key Management Policy can be configured in the detailed view of an HSM group in the INFO tab.
+The HSM Key Management Policy can be configured in the detailed view of an HSM group in the INFO tab.
 This policy helps to manage virtual key changes in Fortanix DSM to the corresponding keys in the configured HSM.
 The users can select whether to apply or not apply changes performed on virtual keys such as destroying security objects, removing the private component of asymmetric keys, key permissions changes to the corresponding keys in the HSM.
-The default policy setting is to not apply the virtual key changes to the corresponding HSM as shown in Figure 15.
+The default policy setting is not to apply the virtual key changes to the corresponding HSM.

 3.1 Edit Key Management Policy